-- 1 tbsp Oil we used coconut oil 1 tablespoon but use any oil you wish for pan frying
+- 1 tablespoon Oil we used coconut oil 1 tablespoon but use any oil you wish for pan frying

 - Scrappings from pan

 - 13 oz Coconut cream canned.( we used “Thai Kitchen” brand.
 You can also use coconut milk but the sauce will need a couple more minutes to reduce and thicken slightly.)

 - 1 tablespoon Green Thai Curry paste

 (we used “Mae Ploy Green Curry Paste but you can make your own or use whatever brand you enjoy)

-- 1 tsp Stevia or sweetener of choice - optional
+- 1 teaspoon Stevia or sweetener of choice - optional

-- 2 tbsp Lime or juice of one lime upon serving
+- 2 tablespoon Lime or juice of one lime upon serving

 - In a large bowl combine ground turkey, tofu, green onions, soy sauce (tamari), sesame oil, salt and pepper to taste, ginger and garlic and mix well.
 Form into 1..5 inch balls.
 Set aside.